![]() |

 What do Program Aides do at camp?

-Each year, 3 to 4 PAs are selected to plan and run camp.
+Each year, 3 PAs are selected to plan and run camp.
 These LITs (Leaders in Training) have completed at least 9th grade and have shown themselves to be enthusiastic and responsible Girl Scouts.
 They meet with the camp staff all through the school year to come up with the camp theme, the ideas for the activities, and the camp patch.
 They learn how budgets for large events work and how much planning goes on behind the scenes.
 At camp, these amazing young ladies run the opening and closing ceremonies each day, they are the go-to helpers when younger PAs have questions or problems, and they oversee all of the patrols of campers.
 These girls earn the retired LIT pin at camp.

 Station Leaders are PAs who take one of the activity ideas from the LITs and develop it into a full, ready-to-go activity for camp.
 They work with the camp staff during the spring to finalize their plans so the activity is appropriate for each age level, fills the necessary badge requirements, and stays within budget.
 At camp, these amazing young ladies run their activity, making adjustments as needed and teaching younger PAs how to teach and entertain groups of campers.
 These girls can earn their CIT II pin at camp.